 Although dogs provide companionship and protection, they can also cause serious injury or damage when they attack.
 Attacks happen when you least expect them, even with dogs you’ve been friendly around in the past.
 Owners are required to take certain steps to prevent their pets from injuring others.
 New Jersey holds dog owners liable for dog bite injuries sustained in public or lawfully in private places, including the dog owner’s property.
-Founded in 1950, Gelman Gelman Wiskow & McCarthy LLC is a seasoned dog bite law firm in New Jersey, with offices in Bernardsville, Dover, Elmwood Park, and Newton.
+Founded in 1950, Gelman Gelman Wiskow & McCarthy LLC is a seasoned dog bite law firm in New Jersey, with offices in Elmwood Park, Bridgewater, Hackensack, Morristown, and Roseland.
 If you’ve been injured in an attack, let our knowledgeable, compassionate dog bite attorneys help you recover the damages.
 Contact us today to schedule a free one-hour initial consultation.

 The legal definition of a dog bite injury is any wound caused when a dog’s mouth clamps around part of a person’s body.
 The injury does not have to be visible.
 Most dog attacks result in injuries to the victim’s arms, legs, or face.
 While dog bites and attacks vary, especially by the breed and size of the dog in relation to the victim, some of the most common injuries include bruises, cuts, gashes, lacerations, and puncture wounds.
 When vulnerable children or elderly adults are attacked, it often leads to broken bones, head trauma, eye injuries, internal injuries, infections, scarring, and even disfigurement.